Council of Heads of Australasian Herbaria

 Lewin's first book, published in London in 1805 was Prodromus Entomology, Natural History of Lepidopterous Insects of New South Wales.
 A further book, Birds of New Holland was published in 1808.
 An 1813 edition of this publication was the first illustrated book to be engraved and printed in Australia.

 To provide him with secure employment, Governor Macquarie appointed Lewin to the position of city coroner in 1814.
-The artist also accompanied Macquarie and made drawings during the construction of the historic, new road across the Blue Mountains.
-Macquarie also commissioned Lewin to draw the plants collected by the surveyor-general, Henry Oxley in his explorations of the country beyond Bathurst, the Liverpool Plains and the New England District.
+The artist also accompanied Macquarie and made drawings during the construction of the historic new road across the Blue Mountains.
+Macquarie also commissioned Lewin to draw the plants collected by the surveyor-general, John Oxley, in his explorations of the country beyond Bathurst, the Liverpool Plains and the New England District.

-As well as his natural history paintings, Lewin also executed landscapes and portraits of Aboriginals.
+As well as his natural history paintings, Lewin also executed landscapes and portraits of Aboriginal people.

 Extracted from: Jennifer Phipps (1986) Artists' Gardens - Flowers and Gardens in Australian Art 1780s-1980s, Bay Books, Sydney. [consult for source references] [The published text has been corrected online to give the name of the Surveyor-General as John (rather than "Henry") Oxley]